Life Insurance with Testicular Cancer.

 - Inguinal Orchiectomy,

-Or you doctor may choose to just monitor the situation if it appears that your tumor may be benign.
+Or your doctor may choose to just monitor the situation if it appears that your tumor may be benign.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with a Seminoma or Testicular Cancer… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?